-Furthermore, in many cases you can even use a loss to offset normal income.
-In 2017 you can use investments losses to offset $3,000 of personal income.
+Furthermore, in many cases, you can even use a loss to offset normal income.
+In 2022 you can use investment losses to offset $3,000 of personal income.
 So you can save money on taxes even if you don’t have any investment gains in that same year.

 Note that you can’t sell a stock or fund and then buy the exact same stock or fund again within 30 days if you want to use tax loss harvesting.
 That’s called a “wash sale”, which the IRS frowns on and will disqualify your loss.
 But, there are still some options if you have an unrealized loss, want to save on taxes, but still want to have money in that type of investment.

 TLH is still valuable if you like the investment

 If you invest in funds – mutual funds, ETFs, etc – as we do, then you have a ton of flexibility with your tax loss harvesting.
 Tax loss harvesting is still a good option if you like your fund – and can be even more of an advantage!